-The health and safety regulator must be notified when certain work-related events (notifiable events) occur.
-This factsheet provides information about what a person conducting a business or undertaking (PCBU) needs to do if a notifiable event occurs.
+We must be notified when certain work-related events (notifiable events) occur.
+The information below explains what a person conducting a business or undertaking needs to do if a notifiable event occurs.
+It also explains what events are notifiable.

 What must a PCBU do?